Lucky4Luuk/lux_shader/README.md

 The entire voxelization was implemented by Spheya however.
 Thanks!

+## Ideas
+- Only calculate indirect light for pixels in a checkerboard pattern, and fill the rest in.
+Big performance save

 ## Notes
 ### Voxelization
 Voxelization is done in the shadow pass.